-98.5% of our key suppliers have been independently reviewed by EcoVadis as part of our Sustainable Procurement Programme.
-Since last year, 63% of our suppliers have improved their sustainability performance and, where we have seen scores regress (13%), we have followed up with those suppliers to support corrective action.
+During the reporting period, 71% of our key suppliers were independently reviewed by EcoVadis as part of our Sustainable Procurement Programme, with 27 assessments in progress as at the end of the reporting period ending 30 April 20232.

+Since last year, 68% of our suppliers have improved their sustainability performance and, where we have seen scores regress (24%), we have followed up with those suppliers to support corrective action2.